Tucared/data-exploration-docker/README.md

 </details>

-## Connecting pgAdmin and Metabase to source database
+## Connecting to source database using pgAdmin and Metabase

 In order to administrate and perform data exploration on our source database, pgAdmin and Metabase need to connect to it.